“We believe in building a culture of high standards” — Jeff Bezos

 Step 8.
 Offer rollout

-If everything goes well, the recruiter will give you an offer, usually within a day or two of the reference check.
-However, it can sometimes take longer.
+If you’ve aced your Amazon interview, the recruiter will give you an offer, usually within a day or two of the reference check.
+However, depending on specific Amazon hiring processes for specific positions, it can take much longer.
 If you choose to negotiate, a separate compensation committee will approve the adjustments.
 The recruiter will send over the necessary paperwork if everything is cleared.

 Salary negotiation is a must-have skill to unlock big offers at big companies.
-Read this guide on how effectively negotiate to land an offer you deserve.
+Read this guide on how to effectively negotiate your salary to land an offer you deserve.

 How Long Does the Amazon Interview Process Take?

-The Amazon interview process can take anywhere from three weeks to three months.
-The timeline depends on various factors such as the level of the position, everyone’s schedule, etc. This is why it’s important to have a solid Amazon interview preparation strategy in hand that will help you get through the lengthy interview process.
+The Amazon interview process can take anywhere from three weeks to two months.
+The Amazon interview process timeline depends on various factors such as the level of the position, everyone’s schedule, etc. This is why it’s important to have a solid Amazon interview preparation strategy in hand that will help you get through the lengthy interview process.

 For example, the more senior the position, the longer the process due to the number of interview rounds.
 Also, it is sometimes challenging to get all hiring managers, VPs, and directors in the same room at the same time to make a decision.

-To help you strategically plan your Amazon interview preparation, let's break down the main components of an Amazon interview and the types of questions that distinguish Amazon interviews from other tech company interviews.
+To help you strategically plan your Amazon interview preparation, let's break down the main components of the Amazon interview process, the type of Amazon interview questions to expect, and how to prepare.

 Amazon builds scalable, reliable, cost-optimal, and performant systems, and system design is an integral aspect of them all.
 Millions use Amazon’s distributed systems and platforms.
 Hence, Amazon focuses more on system design questions.